Start9Labs/photoview-startos/README.md

-# Wrapper for hello-world
+# Wrapper for Photoview

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+This project wraps [Photoview](https://github.com/photoview/photoview) for EmbassyOS.

 ## Dependencies